yecril71pl/cpp-docs.pl-pl/docs/atl/reference/ccomptrbase-class.md

 #### <a name="parameters"></a>Parametry

 *T*<br/>
-Typ obiektu, być przywoływane przez inteligentny wskaźnik.
+Typ obiektu, do którego odwołuje się inteligentny wskaźnik.

 ## <a name="members"></a>Elementy członkowskie